fission-codes/fission/fission-web-server/README.md

 1. Ensure the local DNS server is set up for the zone, e.g. `dig runfission.test -p 5300 @127.0.0.1`.
 If that fails, make sure the zone is created (see above).
 2. Ensure the local resolver is working, e.g. `dig runfission.test @127.0.0.1`.
 If that fails, make sure the zone exists in `.env`.
 3. If `dig runfission.test` still fails, ensure your system is set to use the local resolver.
 Also, try disabling any VPN software (Tailscale, etc) as they may conflict with DNS resolution.

+#### Practical

+- Connecting to the database: `docker compose exec postgres psql`
+- You can lookup DNSLinks using `dig -t TXT _dnslink.HOST` (eg. `dig -t TXT _dnslink.icidasset.files.fissionuser.test`)
+- Interacting with the IPFS CLI connected to the IPFS daemon: `docker compose exec ipfs ipfs ...`